Automorphisms of the k-curve graph: Automorphisms of the Systolic Complex

-It remains to consider the possibility that both $u$ and $v$ are separating.
-In this case, three of the four boundary components of $S_1$ necessarily correspond to punctures of $S$ which implies that one of $\gamma^{\pm}$ is separating and bounds a $3$-holed sphere on one side.
+Since both $u$ and $v$ are separating, three of the four boundary components of $S_1$ necessarily correspond to punctures of $S$ which implies that both $\gamma^{+}$ and $\gamma^{-}$ are separating and bound a $3$-holed sphere on one side.
+Therefore, both are elements of $L(u,v)$.